DevExpress/testcafe/CONTRIBUTING.md

 ## Test New Versions of Testcafe

-Before we release a new version of TestCafe to the stable [npm channel](https://www.npmjs.com/package/testcafe), it's vital that we test everything thoroughly.
-Your feedback is invaluable during this stage.
+Before we publish new versions of TestCafe [on npm](https://www.npmjs.com/package/testcafe), we thoroughly test them.
+We invite you to participate in this process.

-Please note that we advise against running test versions in production.
+Please don't use the development version of TestCafe in production.

 ### Report Bugs and Issues